mattpwest/problem-patterns/games/roguelikes/Porklike-Roguelike-Tutorial.md

     * Introduce some kind of delayed frame counter to slow down the animation speed
   * Call this in your main game update function
 * :x: Code a `decorateRooms` function to place decorations in the level:
-  * To be called after monster placement in the level generation
+  * To be called after mob placement in the level generation
   * Loop through all rooms:
     * Randomly select a room decoration function to call to generate a specific type of room (these will be defined below)
 * :x: Code a `decorateCarpet` function: